 from training.npr.org: https://training.npr.org/sources/desire-whitmore/

-Desiré Whitmore, aka LASERchick, is a senior physics educator at Exploratorium, a public hands-on learning laboratory in San Francisco where she leads curriculum development workshops for middle and high school teachers.
+Desiré Whitmore, aka LASERchick, is a senior physics educator at Exploratorium, a public hands-on learning laboratory in San Francisco where she leads professional learning workshops for middle and high school teachers.
 She is also a science trainer at Amplify Science, where she crafted a digital science curriculum for grades K through 8.